shubhashri12/helm-charts-qa/CONTRIBUTING.md

 # Contribution guidelines

 First of all: Thank you!
-We really appreciate your efforts to make helm-charts better ❤️
+We really appreciate your efforts to make helm-charts-qa better ❤️

 Create or find an issue you would like to implement:
 -   issues with the label [helm-wanted](https://github.com/logicmonitor/helm-charts/labels/help%20wanted) are ready to be picked up and implemented.